EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-issue-photoid.md

     - The **Issuance Authority** performs the required identity verification before issuing the attestation to the citizen (this might include remote identity proofing, authentication using PID or in-person verification).

 2. **Issuance by a Qualified Trust Service Provider**
-    - The QTSP requests the required data to the citizen at the moment of issuing the Photo ID attestation.
+    - The QTSP requests the required data from the citizen at the moment of issuing the Photo ID attestation.
     - The QTSP performs the required identity verification before issuing the attestation to the citizen (this might include remote identity proofing, authentication using PID or in-person verification).

 In this RFC we will be focusing on the **scenario 2)**, where the QTSP will:

-- Request the required the electronic Machine-Readable Travel Document (eMRTD) data to the citizen at the moment of issuing the Photo ID attestation.
+- Request the required electronic Machine-Readable Travel Document (eMRTD) data from the citizen at the moment of issuing the Photo ID attestation.
 - Authenticate the citizen's identity using EUDI Wallet and **PID**.
 - Perform an attestation-binding, using attributes from both documents like `name` and `date of birth`.